Menopause Hormone Levels

 What is a Menopause Hormone Levels Chart?

-A menopause hormone levels chart works like a hormonal road map to the often turbulent time of menopause.
-Menopause comes with a lot of changes, including vasomotor, urogenital, and emotional symptoms, many of which can be frustrating or even debilitating to some women.
 While there is a range of treatments to ease some of these symptoms, this chart aims to help individuals going through menopause by offering a better understanding of the hormonal changes that are leading to the symptoms being experienced.

 How does it work?

-1. Download the Menopause Hormone Level Chart
+Step 1: Download the Menopause Hormone Level Chart

-2. Add any relevant blood test results
+Step 2.
+Add any relevant blood test results

-3. Add extra comments, including test result interpretation
+Step 3.
+Add extra comments, including test result interpretation

 Include extra comments to provide context and insight in the space provided.
-These comments may include information about lifestyle factors, the onset of specific, menopause-related symptoms, or any changes in medication or hormone replacement therapy.
+These comments may include information about lifestyle factors, the onset of specific menopause-related symptoms, or any changes in medication or hormone replacement therapy.

 When would you use this chart?